Sunday School & Small Group Classes

 WESLEY 2.0:

-The Final Days: A Lenten Journey by Matt Rawle (Class Member Led).
+Christianity’s Family Tree by Adam Hamilton (Class Member Led).
 Celebration meets in Room 232, Chapel Building.

 The Gospel of Luke (Class Member Led).
 Fiser Covenant meets in Room 233, Chapel Building.